Notion Library Tour - How I Capture Knowledge On What I Watch & Read

 The other templates I have for videos and web articles are very similar but have some tweaks.

-Hopefully, from this Notion library tour, you can see the power that a tool like Notion has if you want to create a knowledge management system like this one.
+Hopefully, you can see the power that a tool like Notion has if you want to create a knowledge management system like this one.

 If there’s one thing to take from this article, it’s that you should think about and actively engage with the things you watch, read and listen to so you can get the most value out of them.